Charlotte Amalie, U.S. Virgin Islands: 20th century

 In 1915, the United States became interested in buying the U.S. Virgin Islands.
 They were concerned over German infiltration in the Lesser Antilles.
 The U.S. purchased the Danish West Indies in 1917 for $25 million.
 Charlotte Amalie was under U.S. Navy rule until 1931.
 The United States decided to make Charlotte Amalie the main headquarters of the renamed United States Virgin Islands.

 When American tourists were barred from Cuba in 1960, some began visiting Charlotte Amalie instead.
-As an unincorporated territory of the United States, it's been a haven for mainland United States citizens seeking luxury vacations or a second home in the Caribbean.
+As an unincorporated territory of the United States, the U.S. Virgin Islands became a haven for mainland United States citizens seeking luxury vacations or a second home in the Caribbean.
 During the mid 20th century, resorts began to be built and direct flights from the U.S. to Charlotte Amalie increased tourism.
 During the last half of the century, Charlotte Amalie experienced extraordinary economic growth, largely as a consequence of being a U.S. territory with a growing U.S. tourism.
 The tourism has not only led to a growing economy, but also to preservation and conversion of historic buildings and homes.
 Many ancient commercial buildings were made into restaurants and shops.
 During the 1980s and 90s, many buildings were restored to how they looked 200 years ago.

-The tourist industry has thrived on the Island.
-Tourism in the Town now drives the economy of the U.S. Virgin Islands, but limited flatlands in the mountainous terrain will constrain Charlotte Amalie's economic and population growth.
+The tourism industry has thrived on the island, driving the economy of the U.S. Virgin Islands, but limited flatland space in the mountainous terrain constrains Charlotte Amalie's economic and population growth.
 The spread of hilltop homes overlooking the Caribbean crystal blue waters began trending in the 1960s as well.